mensi/ekzexport/README.md

 # ekzexport

-Exporter for EKZ data provided on the http://my.ekz.ch customer portal.
+This is an exporter for EKZ data provided on the http://my.ekz.ch customer portal written in Python.
+It uses your credentials to login and then calls the EKZ API the website uses to directly export the data.
+Data can be synced either to a CSV file or InfluxDB.

 ## Installing